About the PPN

-The Dún Laoghaire-Rathdown Public Participation Network (sometimes shortened to Dún Laoghaire-Rathdown PPN or DLR PPN) is an independant network of community, voluntary, social inclusion and environmental organisations, active in the Dún Laoghaire-Rathdown County area.
+The Dún Laoghaire-Rathdown Public Participation Network (sometimes shortened to Dún Laoghaire-Rathdown PPN or DLR PPN) is an independent network of community, voluntary, social inclusion and environmental organisations, active in the Dún Laoghaire-Rathdown County area.

 Our main aim is to facilitate communication between community groups and the local authority.
 This includes supporting community groups to take part in decisions made by the local authority.
 The PPN is the main link through which the local authority connects with these groups, in addition to usual consultation processes carried out by the local authority.

 Dún Laoghaire-Rathdown County is located south of Dublin City.
 It covers the south-east part of County Dublin, stretching from the Dublin Mountains to the coast, including areas such as Dundrum, Glencullen, Shankill and Blackrock.

 Public Participation Networks were introduced through the Local Government Act (2014).
 DLR PPN is run through a collaboration between local volunteer-led organisations and Dun Laoghaire Rathdown County Council.